KirillOsenkov/MSBuildStructuredLog/README.md

 ## Usage:

-The logger is in a single file: StructuredLogger.dll.
+The logger is in a single file: `StructuredLogger.dll`.
 It is available in a NuGet package: https://www.nuget.org/packages/Microsoft.Build.Logging.StructuredLogger

 You can either build your solution yourself and pass the logger: